Anthony Quinn Warner identified as Nashville bomber

 DNA taken from the scene was matched to Warner by forensic analysts, Tennessee Bureau of Investigation Director David Rausch said at the news conference.

-Earlier on Sunday, Metro Nashville Police Chief John Drake had named Warner, 63, of Antioch, Tennessee, as a person of interest in the investigation into the explosion of a recreational vehicle in downtown Nashville on Christmas morning.
+Warner, 63, of nearby Antioch, Tennessee, had already been identified as a person of interest in the explosion of a recreational vehicle in downtown Nashville on Christmas morning.

+The violence of the explosion was captured in a Nashville police surveillance video posted to Twitter Sunday night.
+The blast damaged dozens of buildings, injured three people and knocked out AT&T wireless service in and around Nashville.

-There is no indication that anybody else was involved, said Douglas Korneski, FBI special agent in charge of the Memphis field office, at the news conference.
+There is no indication that anybody else was involved and no motive has been determined, said Douglas Korneski, FBI special agent in charge of the Memphis field office.

+During a press conference, Korneski declined to comment when asked if the blast could be considered domestic terrorism.

 Forensic analysts at the FBI lab in Quantico, Virginia, and the Tennessee Bureau of Investigations matched DNA taken from the explosion scene to Warner, Korneski said.